RWS/languagecloud-api-docs/articles/LCPublicAPI/docs/Known-Issues.md

 This page lists the known bugs and issues for Trados Cloud Platform API.

+> [!NOTE]
-> Note: 5xx status codes might be returned on any endpoint.
+> 5xx status codes might be returned on any endpoint.
 This means that the server has encountered an unexpected error.
 If the error persists, use the [How to report an issue](../docs/How-to-report-an-issue.md) guideline to gather the needed information for reporting the issue.

 ### Download Exported Quote Report